JasonvanBrackel/packer/windows/README.md

 * Register the Virtual Machine as a Windows AMI in EC2.
 This also takes a while.

 Until the process has ended in error or completed, the `build-windows-hyperv.ps1` script will monitor the import task.

+## A note about security.

+This setup is not meant for production system.
+The WinRM is currently setup to be used in an unencrypted manner.

+To connect via `Enter-PSSession` you must trust the remote hoste and allow unencrypted connections using Basic Auth

+`Set-item "WsMan:\localhost\Client\Trustedhosts" -Value '<fqdn or ip>,<fqdn or ip>' -Force` `Set-Item "WSMan:\localhost\Client\AllowUnencrypted" -Value true`